Poor Servants of the Mother of God: History

 Its constitutions were written by Augustus Dignam, in conjunction with Magdalen.
 On 18 July 1879 the Brief of Praise or Decretum Laudis was granted, signed by Pope Leo XIII.
 On 1 May 1892 the Brief of Approbation of the Institute and Constitutions was granted.
 The definitive approval of the constitutions was granted by the Holy See on 19 July 1900, a month after Magdalen's death.

 The Generalate is based at Maryfield Convent, Roehampton, London.
-The congregation was focused upon work in England and Ireland, but it has also had houses in Italy and France; more recently it has extended its charitable work to the United States, Venezuela, Kenya and Tanzania.
+The congregation was focused upon work in England and Ireland, but it has also had houses in Italy and France; as of 2017 it had extended its charitable work to the United States, Venezuela, Kenya and Tanzania.
 The UK social care services of the congregation are under the operating name the Frances Taylor Foundation, which runs homes for the elderly and provides services for people with learning difficulties.